sorenmat/gosmtpd/README.md

 A server that accepts smtp request and saves the emails in memory for later retrieval.

-/mail List all mails
+GET /mail List all mails

-/inbox/:email List all email for a given email address
+GEt /inbox/:email List all email for a given email address

-/email/:id Get an email by id
+GET /email/:id Get an email by id

+DELETE /inbox/:email Delete all mails for a given email

+DELETE /email/:id Delete a email via the id